How often do I need to wash my clip in hair extensions?

-- Dunk your hair extensions up to the level of the clips and wash the hair gently with your fingers
+- Dunk your hair extensions up to the level of the clips and wash the hair gently with your fingers.

 - Rinse in luke warm water.

 - Generously apply colour safe, sulphate and alcohol free conditioner or leave-in conditioner and leave for as long as possible (preferably an hour but even better, leave them overnight if you can).
-As the hair extensions don't get the benefit of the oils produced from your scalp, they need extra TLC in the moisturising department!
+As clip in hair extensions don't get the benefit of the oils produced from your scalp, they need extra TLC in the moisturising department!

 - Rinse thoroughly in luke warm water until conditioner is completely rinsed out.

 - Give them a 5-10 sec rinse with super cold water to help seal the cuticles (just like they say to do with our own hair but we don't do it because it's rather unpleasant!)

 - DON'T comb your hair extensions when wet!
 The hair is more elastic when wet and is more likely to stretch and/or break.

 - Pat them or gently squeeze them dry with a microfibre towel and allow to air dry.
 Avoid using a hair drier unless you need to wear them straight away.
 Most of the time clip in hair extensions will be heat styled before wearing so its best to avoid heating them to dry them as well (to prevent drying out the hair).